 Meeting with an Integrative Doctor

-On December 16th of last year, I met with local integrative doctor Dr. Kelly McCann, referred to me by Sarah.
+On December 16th of last year, I met with local integrative doctor Dr. Kelly McCann, referred to me by a blog acquaintance.
 I never got around to writing about my first experience with her, but very briefly I can tell you it was very positive.
 To join her practice I had to pay a $350 fee.
 Because she is a MD, office visits are billed through insurance, but she unfortunately has an additional office visit fee of $70-$85, so I pay for my usual copay and her office visit fee.
 This at first feels outrageous and ludicrous, but I soon came to find out what I was paying for.
 Before my appointment, her staff had done the legwork of tracking down all of my latest lab results, and had contacted each doctor I had recently visited (hematologist, endocrinologist, and ENT) to get my charts.
 She had reviewed my entire history on paper before I even stepped foot into her office, and had also reviewed my extensive 45 page enrollment packet.
 She pretty much already knew what was going on with me before I even stepped foot in her office, so that our 1 hour visit could be all about getting to work on a treatment plan.
 After that first visit, she put me on a basic protocol to support thyroid function and help boost my immune system after all of my recurrent strep infections in the last year.
 She also ordered more tests, some were covered by insurance and some were not.
 Because I was trying to be cost-effective, I spread out the tests over the last 2 months, and waited until all test results were in before I went in for my follow-up visit.
 They will review test results over the phone with you, but because they don’t just tell you your results and send you on your way, but rather go over a treatment protocol, there is a fee for such phone calls.
 Hence, my reason for just waiting for a single visit.
 By the way, she wholeheartedly felt it was best to maintain a gluten free diet, something it is believed most individuals with any autoimmune disease, but especially Hashimoto’s, should do.
 I have my slips here and there, but for the most part I’d say I’m eating gluten free about 70% of the time.

 Honestly, the last few months, since about November, I’ve noticed a huge improvement in my energy during the day, which I’m so grateful for.
 I am still crashing by 6 pm though, and most nights I’m in bed by 8:30, fast asleep by 9.
 On nights I don’t get to bed early, I pay for it the next day in a very big way.
 My brain fog comes and goes, some weeks I feel on top of my game, but days like the ones I had last week, where I completely forgot 2 very important events, show that I can still be quite flakey.
 Sleep has improved since getting my new mattress, but I still find myself 2-3 nights a week, wide awake and up for the day at 4 am.
 My motivation is nowhere near what it used to be, and I’m forcing myself to say no more and more, but I get little spurts here and there, usually when I have a toddler screaming at me and can’t do much about my streaks of creativity.
 Bottom line, life is not terrible and my health is overall, very good.
 I’m just not the same person I used to be, and at 38, I’d like to do what I can to make the most of the many good years I still have left in me.